zohar1812/WebApp/README.md

 Setup your local environement `npm install`

 ## Run Tests
-Just use: `npm install` and all tests will be executed by Jest
+Just use: `npm test` and all tests will be executed by Jest

 ## Features
 * Sort and filter Products by any parameter and keyword!